EmotiBit/EmotiBit_Docs/Getting_Started.md

 <img src="./assets/EmotiBit-forum.png" align="right" width="300">

 The [EmotiBit forum](http://forum.emotibit.com) is a great place to get answers to all things EmotiBit!<br>
-You can use the forum for
 - Find answers to questions you may have about using EmotiBit.
-- Offering support to fellow community members by providing insight into your experience.
+- Offer support to fellow community members by providing insight into your experience.
 - Take a glance at the [EmotiBit FAQ](https://www.reddit.com/r/EmotiBit/comments/s6hv54/emotibit_frequently_asked_questions_faq/). *Great minds think alike!
 If you have a question, the FAQ page probably has an answer.*

 ## Unboxing
-Depending on your order, you will have received:
+The following sections explain the contents of each item available for purchase at the [openBCI online store](https://shop.openbci.com/collections/frontpage):

 ### EmotiBit